Artistic talent is equally distributed across the globe.

 What is a “scene report”?

 The definition’s a little fuzzy, but basically it’s a piece of writing (or other media) diving into some of the background and context surrounding a music scene in a particular place.
 It highlights key artists in that scene and, ideally, features interviews with some of those artists.
-It can be a report on contemporary scene or a history of a past scene (e.g. Thai funk in the 80s), but overall it attempts to provide a view into the expansive world of music that exists outside the chart-topping mainstream.
+In stricter definitions, the artists probably have some connection to each other as well, either by sharing venues, playing in each others’ bands, or otherwise setting up the building blocks of a true musical community.

 Are these albums “fresh finds”?